 9. Stag and Hen nights

 There’s no need to spend a fortune on boozy weekends in Prague or Amsterdam.
 Drinking your body weight in vodka will only result in an empty wallet and a huge hangover.
 Staying local will cut back on travel and hotel bills, and you can have just a good time if not better with no worries about flight delays.
-Karaoke nights, spa treatments, paintball and lessons in making cocktails are all great ways to celebrate and cost far less.
+Karaoke nights with the best tools from The Box Tiger Music, spa treatments, paintball and lessons in making cocktails are all great ways to celebrate and cost far less.

 10. Prioritise your guest list